-The Ring is the popular name given to a series of wide tree-lined boulevards that encircle almost the entire center of the city.
+The Ring is the popular name given to a series of wide boulevards that encircle almost the entire center of the city.
 It’s about 6.5km long and (possibly) has a greater number of historical sights lining its edges than any other road in the world.

 - Flanked by many of Vienna’s top sights